vicariousdrama/BoostZapper/docs/BotServer.md

 Within this directory, a configuration file named `serverconfig.json` is read.
 If this file does not exist, one will be created using the `sample-serverconfig.json`.

-The server configuration file is divided into 2 key sections.
-One for Nostr, and the other for Lightning Server
+The server configuration file is divided into 3 key sections.
+One for each of Nostr, Lightning Server, and LN URL Providers

 ### Nostr Config